digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/fixed-rate-bond.rst

 The lifecycle interfaces governing the process leave the controllers of the various choices in the process up to the implementation.

-* Typically, we would expect the issuer of an instrument to be responsible to generate lifecycle events (for example, announcing dividends or stock splits).
+* Typically, we would expect the issuer of an instrument to define the instrument terms, which in our example above govern the date and amount of each bond coupon.
 * Lifecycle rules on the other hand are often controlled by 3rd-party calculation agents.
 * The claiming of lifecycle effects is by default the responsibility of the owner of a holding.
 If instead the owner wants to delegate this responsibility to their custodian they can do so via a